AWS Access Key ID: AKIAIGJOVD4EKYC5SIJA. You are submitting requests too quickly. Please retry your requests at a slower rate.[

 Homeowners may be aware of the physical benefits gardening can bring in the form of exercise. but the effect on mental health can be hugely beneficial too.
 Gardening is cheaper than therapy, and you get tomatoes.
 It also may reduce the risk of dementia.
 It can also help dementia patients.
 Indeed one trial showed that six months of gardening resulted in a slow-down of cognitive decline over the next 18 months.
 Gardening can provide a fantastic opportunity for stimulation of all the senses.
 If you live with a chronic illness, disability or mental health condition, gardening can be a wonderful form of therapy as well as a practical source of food and beauty to brighten your day.

 There is no panacea for growing old but, the science suggests, gardening does appear to improve our quality of life as we age.
 In fact, for the elderly whose memory fails, gardening often makes it possible to bring out buried memories, precisely thanks to the senses awake.
 Working in the garden does have a risk of falls, overheating, and wandering.
 However there are steps caregivers can take to keep senior loved ones safe while reaping the benefits of gardening.

 Gardening can help children learn new skills, understand where food comes from and the importance of wildlife.

-Dr Wendy Matthews, a consultant for Mindprint Learning, explains that gardening does wonders for a child's confidence 'as they engage in a real life activity that they might have previously seen as only for adults'.
+Dr Wendy Matthews, a consultant for Mindprint Learning, explains that gardening does wonders for a child8217;s confidence 8216;as they engage in a real life activity that they might have previously seen as only for adults8217;.

 Get a garden shed